izosenkov/Term-Paper-2022/README.md

 authoritarianism and their impact on the path of democratic consolidation.

 ## Method
-I am planning to use an fixed effects OLS linear regression with interaction terms
+I am planning to use a fixed effects OLS linear regression with interaction terms

 ## Data
 V-dem core dataset as well as their Episodes of Regime Transitions set